ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 | SD Card | ? | ? |
 | Emulation Options | ? | ? |

-Once your done configuring, you can go back to the terminal and launch your emulator with:
+Once you're done configuring, you can go back to the terminal and launch your emulator with:

 {% highlight bash %}
 # start the emulator